ThomasDev-de/bs-calendar/README.md

 ### Notes

 - `start` and `end` times are **mandatory** for creating valid appointments.
-- Appointments marked as `allDay: true` do not require specific times, only the `start` and `end` dates.
+- Appointments marked as `allDay: true` do not require specific times, only the start, and the end dates.
 - Additional attributes like `id`, `color`, or `link` provide extended functionality, but are not strictly required.
 - When handling appointments using the modal in the code, attributes like `title`, `description`, `from_date`, `to_date`, etc., are mapped to respective inputs for user interaction.